-The Athletic Training Club is open to all students currently in the athletic training education program and those interested in the field of athletic training.
+The Athletic Training Club is open to all students currently in the Athletic Training program and those interested in the profession of athletic training.
 The club participates in many activities related to athletic training and service events.

 The National Athletic Trainers' Association Annual Meeting is held every June.
-The Athletic Training Club usually helps pay for the hotel room for athletic training students.
+The Athletic Training Club usually helps with some of the costs associated for athletic training students.
 The NATA Annual Meeting was held in Las Vegas in 2013.
-Ashland University students, recent graduates, faculty and preceptors presented at the convention.
+Ashland University students, recent graduates, faculty and preceptors presented at the clinical meeting.
 Below are class of 2013 graduates Franki Gironda and Callie Jedrezjek with their poster.

 Below are some of the students, graduates, faculty and preceptors that attended the NATA Annual Meeting.
-We plan on having an alumni party every year so that people meet others in the Ashland University athletic training family.
+We have an alumni party every year so that current students and graduates can meet others in the Ashland University athletic training family.

 The Athletic Training Club participated in and raised money for the American Heart Association Relay for Life.
 In Spring 2012, the club had a car smash at the event to raise money (below).
 The athletic training club won the spirit stick, the most successful fundraiser award, the most participation award and the most relay spirit award.